inderjit303/32-bit-SRAM-/README.md

 </p>

 As shown above in fig 7, a 3X8 decoder has 4 inputs and 8 outputs.
-The first three inputs a0,a1,a2 are used to give the coded signal and the fourth signal en acts as an enable.
-If the en signal is low then all the ouputs y0 to y7 will remain low.
+The first three inputs a0, a1, a2 are used to give the coded signal and the fourth signal enbl acts as an enable.
+If the en signal is low then all the ouputs d0 to d7 will remain low.

+The truth table for the 3X8 Decoder is as follows:

+In this design, the above decoder has been implemented using the MakerChip feature in eSim .
+After opening the eSIM v2.3, open the MakerChip tab present on the left side and load the file with the Verilog code.
+We can verify the functionality of the loaded verilog code using the MakerChip EDA tool integrated with the eSim tool.
+Then we can switch over to the NgVeri tab and use it to convert the verilog code into NgSpice netlist.
+The verilog code for the above decoder is as follows: